By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 We earn a commission if you make a purchase through our links, at no extra cost to you.
 Full disclosure.

-Miracle Sheets launched in 2021 with a bold claim: their silver-infused fabric is antimicrobial enough that you only need to wash them every two weeks — hence "self-cleaning."
+Miracle Sheets launched in 2021 with a bold claim: their silver-infused fabric is antimicrobial enough that you only need to wash them every two weeks, hence "self-cleaning."
 At $199 for a queen set, they're competing with premium organic cotton.
-After 60 nights of testing across two testers (one runs hot, one neutral), here's our honest take.
+After 60 nights of testing across two testers, one who runs hot and one who sleeps neutral, here's our honest take.

 What Does the Science Say About Silver-Infused Fabrics?